UcheIgbokwe/FundaProject/README.md

 - GetAgentsRankedByMostPropertiesAndGarden : This streamlines the data gotten from `GetAllPropertyData` based on the zo query provided to a limit of top 10 agents.
 The difference between this and `GetAgentsRankedByMostProperties` is in the zo query.

+- The [Polly service](src/API/Extensions/ApplicationServiceExtensions.cs) handles retry policies for gateway time outs and service unavailable.

+- Exception handlers are setup to manage too many requests, unauthorized and generic error responses from the API.